 Medical and pharmaceutical waste from households

-- If you've undergone treatment with radiopharmaceuticals for a disease like thyroid cancer, some wastes you generate may be contaminated with residual radiation contamination.
+If you've undergone treatment with radiopharmaceuticals for a disease like thyroid cancer, some wastes you produce may be contaminated with residual radiation.

-- You and your caregiver should closely follow the instructions provided by your doctor regarding waste disposal.
+You and your caregiver should closely follow the instructions provided by your doctor about waste disposal.